Aliases for ASAH1 Gene

 GeneCards Summary for ASAH1 Gene

 ASAH1 (N-Acylsphingosine Amidohydrolase 1) is a Protein Coding gene.
-Diseases associated with ASAH1 include Farber Lipogranulomatosis and Spinal Muscular Atrophy With Progressive Myoclonic Epilepsy.
-Among its related pathways are Sphingolipid metabolism and Innate Immune System.
+Diseases associated with ASAH1 include Spinal Muscular Atrophy With Progressive Myoclonic Epilepsy and Farber Lipogranulomatosis.
+Among its related pathways are Innate Immune System and S-1P Stimulated Signaling.
 Gene Ontology (GO) annotations related to this gene include N-acylsphingosine amidohydrolase activity.
 An important paralog of this gene is NAAA.

 Lysosomal ceramidase that hydrolyzes sphingolipid ceramides into sphingosine and free fatty acids at acidic pH (PubMed:10610716, PubMed:7744740, PubMed:15655246, PubMed:11451951).
 Ceramides, sphingosine, and its phosphorylated form sphingosine-1-phosphate are bioactive lipids that mediate cellular signaling pathways regulating several biological processes including cell proliferation, apoptosis and differentiation (PubMed:10610716).
 Has a higher catalytic efficiency towards C12-ceramides versus other ceramides (PubMed:7744740, PubMed:15655246).
 Also catalyzes the reverse reaction allowing the synthesis of ceramides from fatty acids and sphingosine (PubMed:12764132, PubMed:12815059).
 For the reverse synthetic reaction, the natural sphingosine D-erythro isomer is more efficiently utilized as a substrate compared to D-erythro-dihydrosphingosine and D-erythro-phytosphingosine, while the fatty acids with chain lengths of 12 or 14 carbons are the most efficiently used (PubMed:12764132).
 Has also an N-acylethanolamine hydrolase activity (PubMed:15655246).
 By regulating the levels of ceramides, sphingosine and sphingosine-1-phosphate in the epidermis, mediates the calcium-induced differentiation of epidermal keratinocytes (PubMed:17713573).
 Also indirectly regulates tumor necrosis factor/TNF-induced apoptosis (By similarity).
 By regulating the intracellular balance between ceramides and sphingosine, in adrenocortical cells, probably also acts as a regulator of steroidogenesis (PubMed:22261821).